Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Doi-Peliti

 The basis vectors

 corresponds to a possible microstate, and the set of basis vectors forms a tensor product space called a Fock space $\mathcal{F}^L$ with $\ket{\bfn} \in \mathcal{F}^L$ and \(\bra{\mathbf{m}}\ket{\bfn} = \delta_{\mathbf{m}\bfn}\)~\cite{del2022probabilistic}.
-Without loss of generality, we will discuss the case of a single chemical species and \(L\) physical sites, in which case \(n_l\) has the interpretation of the number of molecules at site \(l\).
-The second-quantization procedure rewrites \(H\) in terms of creation and annihilation operators, \(x_l^\dagger\) and \(x_l\), that respectively raise and lower the number of X molecules at site \(l\).
+Without loss of generality, we will discuss the case of a single chemical species and \(L\) physical voxels, in which case \(n_l\) has the interpretation of the number of molecules in voxel \(l\).
+The second-quantization procedure rewrites the rate matrix as an operator \(\hat{H}\) in terms of creation and annihilation operators, \(x_l^\dagger\) and \(x_l\), that respectively raise and lower the number of X molecules in voxel \(l\).
 That is to say,